Group Therapy

 Roll for Growth – Dungeons & Dragons Therapy Group

-What if healing could include rolling dice, telling stories, and stepping into a character who reflects parts of your inner world?
+What if healing could include playing games, rolling dice, telling stories, and stepping into a character who reflects parts of your inner world?

 This isn’t your average therapy group.
 In this Dungeons & Dragons (D&D) therapy group for adults, we blend the immersive, collaborative world of tabletop role-playing games with evidence-based group therapy practices to foster connection, insight, and meaningful growth.
 Each group session includes 90 minutes of gameplay followed by 30 minutes of facilitated reflection and interpersonal processing.
 You’ll journey through fictional challenges, forge relationships with other characters, and explore how your in-game choices reflect real-life patterns, beliefs, and emotional dynamics.